Show Your Work

 Faculty-Curated Exhibitions (Faculty Only)

-Please note: Please note, if a proposal is intended as an integral part of an SAIC course, the applicant must get initial approval from their department chair.
+Please note: If a proposal is intended as an integral part of an SAIC course, the applicant must get initial approval from their department chair.

 Questions?
 Contact Trevor Martin, Executive Director of Exhibitions, at firstname.lastname@example.org